ABOUT SUSTAINABLE INFRASTRUCTURE FOUNDATION (SIF)

 The Council of the Sustainable Infrastructure Foundation (SIF) met in Geneva on July 18, 2017 and announced the appointment of Ms. Rana Ghorayeb, as its new President, effective from July 3, 2017.

-Ms. Ghorayeb is Vice-President and Head of Infrastructure Transactions, Europe and the Americas, at la Caisse de dépôt et placement du Québec (CDPQ).
-In this capacity, she is responsible for deploying capital in the asset class, overseeing the acquisitions team, building new partnerships and developing the emerging markets strategy for the portfolio.
+Ms. Ghorayeb is Senior vice-president, Investment, Infrastructure, at la Caisse de dépôt et placement du Québec (CDPQ).
+In her role, she is responsible for deploying capital in this asset class, and overseeing the Acquisition and Asset Management teams.

 Ms. Ghorayeb has nearly 20 years of experience in global investment and before joining CDPQ, she held the position of President at Aquilae Capital Inc. in Montréal, was Vice-President at J.P.
 Morgan Asset Management in London and an Associate at TIAA-CREF in New York, and at TEQ and Tridome Construction in Montréal.